solana-labs/solana/svm/doc/spec.md

 `simulate_transaction` where a single transaction is executed, and from `load_execute_and_commit_transactions` which receives a batch of transactions from its caller.

-Multiple results of `load_and_execute_sanitized_transactions` are aggregated in the struct `LoadAndExecuteSanitizedTransactionsOutput`
- - `LoadAndExecuteSanitizedTransactionsOutput` contains
-  - vector of `TransactionLoadResult`
-  - vector of `TransactionExecutionResult`

 Steps of `load_and_execute_sanitized_transactions`